efendibooks/philosophy.efendibooks.com/content/determinism.md

 It's certainly less concrete than the others, but is an interesting argument nonetheless.

+### Arguments Against

+Now for some arguments against causal determinism.

+#### Determinism is bad science

+One frequently cited argument against determinism is that it is bad science.
+While the arguments above from physics and biology make sense, **they don't apply at a quantum level**.

+From what little we know about quantum mechanics, we do know that the behaviour of certain sub-atomic particles **is impossible to predict.** A clever bloke called **Werner Heisenberg** discovered that it is impossible to accurately measure the momentum and position of an electron.
+This means that particles at a quantum level **really do behave without a cause**.
+Surely the existence of an unpredictable element disproves any argument for determinism?
+If the world really is determined, then these elements should be determinable.

+A counter-argument to this would be that **this doesn't disprove determinism, it just makes the world impossible to predict.** Our scientific ability right now to observe and measure particles at a sub-atomic level is clearly not sophisticated enough just yet to truly understand what's going on with Quantum Indeterminancy... but that doesn't refute the argument of determinism in of itself.

+An even better counter-argument is that, scientifically, the movement of an atom is the result of **external forces**.
+In other words, the sub-atomic level is **irrelevant for the movement of the atom as a whole**, and, since external forces _are_ things we can measure and predict, the world could still be determined.

 * * *

 [^1]: Causal rhymes with 'morsal'.
 Sort of.
 Causal, because it's about _causes_.
 Not casual, like, casually chilling on the sofa.
 Got it?